Phantom1003/rss_doc/docs/Customization/RISC-V-Customization.rst

 When assigning functionality to a bit, it is crucial to consider how it will impact the circuit and architecture.

-RISC-V CSR Customization
+CSR Customization
 ------------------------

-The specification also reserves various control status register (CSR) address spaces for custom purposes.
+The specification also reserves a few CSR address spaces for custom purposes.
 You might find it useful to customize the CSR to store certain states.